magborresen/pcbmode/docs/source/workflow.rst

 Workflow
 ########

-*PCBmodE* is a script that uses Inkscaoe as a graphical interface.
+*PCBmodE* is a Python script that uses Inkscape as a graphical interface.
 So you can think of *PCBmodE* as a wrapper around Inkscape.

-To get a feel for how to work with *PCBmodE*, here's a typical design workflow:
+To get a feel for how to work with *PCBmodE*, here's a typical design workflow that is used after the initial :ref:`setup`:

 1) Edit JSON files with a text editor for adding components, placing them, etc.
 2) Run *PCBmodE* to generate the board's Inkscape SVG